LogosInitiative/logla/README.md

 4. Use common patterns within the language's design wherever possible.

+## Participation

+Discussions about Logla Prime and the Logos Initiave are held on the [Logla Mailing List](https://groups.google.com/forum/#!forum/logla).

+All proposals are to be submitted via this projects [issue tracker](http://github.com/LogosInitiative/logla/issues).
+Note that it's geernally a good idea to vet a proposal first on the mailing list.

 ## Current Goals

 The goal listed in bold is the primary goal at this time --but not to the exclusion of other goals because they may have cross-interactactions.